-GALVmed’s market development activities are underwritten by the willingness of smallholders to pay the market price for effective livestock health products (particularly vaccines).
-It is this commercial principle that will allow GALVmed to achieve its ultimate vision of vaccines and other essential animal health products being widely available to smallholders around the globe.
-However, before this market-driven outcome can become a reality, GALVmed needs to undertake two broad areas of work.
+GALVmed’s commercial development activities are underwritten by the willingness of small-scale livestock producers (SSPs) to pay the market price for effective livestock health products (particularly vaccines) and services.
+It is this commercial principle that will allow GALVmed to achieve its ultimate vision of vaccines and other essential animal health products being widely available to SSPs around the globe.

-The overall objective of the market development function is therefore to demonstrate that the smallholder sector is a viable market segment that can be commercially targeted for profit.
-In this way, hundreds of millions of smallholders around the world can have access to affordable and vitally needed agricultural inputs – livestock vaccines and medicines.
+GALVmed’s commercial development function will continue to test and demonstrate the underlying business case for the establishment of distribution networks for the smallholder segment.
+With the animal health industry fully engaged in this way, hundreds of millions of SSPs around the world can have access to affordable and vitally needed agricultural inputs – livestock vaccines and medicines.